corda/corda/docs/source/vault-query.rst

 .. _Requery: https://github.com/requery/requery/wiki

-.. note:: Permissioning at the database level enforces read-only access to underlying Corda tables.
+.. note:: Permissioning at the database level will be enforced at a later date to ensure authenticated, role-based, read-only access to underlying Corda tables.

 .. note:: API's now provide ease of use calling semantics from both Java and Kotlin.